Skip to content

 DB_PASSWORD="DBPASS"

-Use non-standard port:
+To use a non-standard port:

 DB_PORT=3306

-Use a unix socket:
+To use a unix socket:

 DB_SOCKET=/run/mysqld/mysqld.sock